-Cervical cancer is cancer of the cervix, which is the mouth of the uterus.
-The tumors may appear at the entrance to the womb.
+Cervical cancer is cancer of the cervix, which is the opening of the uterus.
+The tumors appear at the entrance to the womb.

 Most cervical cancer is caused by a longstanding infection with a family of viruses called human papillomavirus (HPV).
 In most cases, these viruses spread by infecting skin cells and cells of the mucus membranes.
 People pass the virus from one to another by sexual contact or other direct contact with genitals.
 At one time, scientists thought you could get HPV from bodily fluids, but nowadays, doctors don’t think HPV spreads easily through semen, saliva, or blood.